Fox-ML-infrastructure/Fox-v1-infra/COMMERCIAL_LICENSE.md

 Licensee shall not publish or disclose to any third party any benchmark, performance, or comparison tests of the Software without Licensor's prior written consent.

-Any breach of this Section 4.1 shall be deemed a material breach of this License and may cause irreparable harm to Licensor, for which monetary damages may be an insufficient remedy.
+Any breach of this Section 4.1 shall be deemed a Material Breach (as defined in Section 1) of this License and may cause irreparable harm to Licensor, for which monetary damages may be an insufficient remedy.
 In addition to any other rights and remedies, Licensor shall be entitled to seek injunctive or other equitable relief to prevent or curtail any actual or threatened breach of this Section 4.1.

-A material breach of Section 4.1 (Benchmarking) shall be grounds for immediate termination by Licensor upon written notice, without a cure period.
+A Material Breach of Section 4.1 (Benchmarking) shall be grounds for immediate termination by Licensor upon written notice, without a cure period.

 ## 5. TERM AND TERMINATION